TCD Debating Scandal: Do Bugman Sexual Ethics Have a Future | The Burkean

 In the era of metoo, the cultural climate has gifted each potential art hoe a social hand grenade to unleash on any ill fated suitor.
 The nymphomania of old is well and truly passing, sic transit gloria muundi etc. and a new dawn breaking for sexual puritanism, albeit more schizophrenic than the old Christian order.

-Liberal worldviews ultimately have no anecdote to such a miasma.
+Liberal worldviews ultimately have no antidote to such a miasma.
 Trinity was front and center in the deformalisation of sexual mores, so it’s only fitting that a sexual thermidor bears fruit in the very debating halls where the cultural revolutionaries of old fall into their stride.

-There fundamentally are no winning sides in the wars between genders.
-Whether it be the caustic feminist worldview with its psychological hatred of men, or the misanthropic mindset of MRAs and the beta attributes that comes with.
+There are fundamentally no winning sides in the wars between the genders.
+Whether it be the caustic feminist worldview with its psychological hatred of men, or the misanthropic mindset of MRAs and the beta attributes that it comes with.

 A type of sexless dystopia lies ahead of the student body as we witness the diminishing returns of sexual liberation, and return in force of moral puritanism with the emergence of the metoo movement.